vincentverstraeten/thehealthyendpoint/content/english/about.md

 Now i'm on a path of constant learning and i love what i do now.

-I live as healthy as possible on a wholefood plant-based "hence the name of this blog" and try to stay really active.
+I live as healthy as possible on a wholefood plant-based "hence the name of this blog" and try to stay active.

 I hope you enjoy reading some of my contributions.